 Translating legal texts is a difficult, but fascinating exercise.
-The legal translator has to overcome the same problems confronting any translator.
-But in addition, legal texts are often complicated and difficult to understand for the layman, which the legal translator often is.
-Then there are the fundamental differences between Anglo-American law and that of the European Continent.
+The legal translator has to overcome the same problems that any translator faces.
+But in addition, legal texts are often complicated and difficult to understand for the layman, which is what the legal translator often is.
+Then there are the fundamental differences between the legal system of the Netherlands and the Common-law legal systems of England and its former colonies (to complicate things: there are considerable legal and therefore also legal-linguistic differences between these systems).
 Legal translators have to work accurately and errors may have dire consequences.
-The translator also needs to be creative, as many Dutch legal terms cannot be found in a dictionary.
+They also need to be creative, as there are very few good bilingual legal dictionaries.

-Knowledge and understanding of the law of the Netherlands, the United States, and England and Wales, insofar as this is relevant for the legal translator
+Knowledge and understanding of the law of the Netherlands, the United States, and English and Wales, insofar as these are relevant for the legal translator.

-Knowledge and understanding of methods of comparative law, insofar as this is relevant for the legal translator
+Knowledge and understanding of methods of comparative law, insofar as these are relevant for the legal translator.

-Ability to apply one’s knowledge and understanding of law, stylistics and comparative law to pre-translation analysis of legal texts
+Ability to apply your knowledge and understanding of law and comparative legal methodology to pre-translation analysis of legal texts.

 Mode of instruction

 Total course load EC x 28 hours= hours

 Seminars: 26 hours